NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 # NEUROMASTER® TOKEN  ~>

-Blockchain payments Safe, Secure, No 3rd Party and no extra fees.
+Blockchain payments Safe, Secure, No 3rd Party, No extra fees.

 # HOW TO CLAIM?
 [NXR] TOKENS